The #1 “Cringe” TV Styling Mistake You’re Probably Making (And How to Correct It)

 how to measure a TV

-This is arguably the most important tip when styling an aesthetically-pleasing TV setup.
+This is by far the most common design mistake we see when styling TVs, and doing it correctly is essential to creating an aesthetically-pleasing TV setup.
 Generally speaking, your TV should always be smaller than your media console, even if it’s just a few inches.
 Best case scenario, your TV will span roughly 2/3 the width of your media unit (remember the Golden Ratio?).
-For example, my 65-inch TV actually measures 57 inches across, so an 86-inch console would look great!
+For example, a 65-inch TV actually measures 57 inches across, so an 86-inch console would look great!
 When in doubt, always size up and never down — a TV stand that’s the same size or smaller than the actual TV is a hard no.

 Tip 3: When in doubt, tape it out